shiva6427/Blog-Generation-Using-LLama-2/README.md

 1. Clone this repository to your local machine.
 2. Create a `secret.toml` file in the `.streamlit` folder of the repository if it doesn't exist.
-3. Paste the API key and value obtained from replicate.com into the `secret.toml` file.
+3. Paste the API key and value obtained from [replicate.com](https://replicate.com/) into the `secret.toml` file.
+4. Install all the necessary import packages by running `pip install -r requirements.txt`.
-4. Run the applications by executing `app.py` and `app2.py`.
+5. Run the applications by executing the command `streamlit run app.py` and `streamlit run app2.py`.

 ---